Scheduled MonumentsWalesCross-Marked Stone at Cilymaenllwyd House

 What is Cross-Marked Stone at Cilymaenllwyd House?

-Cross-Marked Stone at Cilymaenllwyd House is an early medieval stone monument bearing a carved cross, located in Carmarthenshire, Wales.
+Cross-Marked Stone at Cilymaenllwyd House is an Early Medieval carved stone bearing a cross incised into its surface, located in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM217.

 What period does Cross-Marked Stone at Cilymaenllwyd House date from?

 Cross-Marked Stone at Cilymaenllwyd House dates from the early medieval period, and is classified as a cross-marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cross-Marked Stone at Cilymaenllwyd House?